Salmon Fisher Individuality

-Success in Scottish salmon fishing has never truly been guaranteed and even the most prolific of salmon beats can go 'tits up' for suitable water conditions on any day of the salmon fishing season.
+Success in Scottish salmon fishing has never truly been guaranteed and even the most prolific of salmon beats can be tough going for cooperating salmon on any fishing day of the salmon fishing season.
 So what are you actually buying into if guarantees cannot be given.
 They say 'different strokes for different folks' so here's a few differing angles of salmon fishing participant attraction to consider to see which category of salmon fisher you fit into.
 You may very well find that you fit into more than just one!

 The Escapism Salmon Fishers